-Note: The information on this page applies solely to the Witchcraft IV: The Temple of High Witchcraft Mystery School class.
+Note: The information on this page applies solely to the in-person Witchcraft IV: The Temple of High Witchcraft Mystery School class offered by Temple teachers.
 Please visit the general Temple Mystery School page and review the information about our classes there first, if you have not already done so.

-There are no open Witchcraft IV class registrations at this time.
+There are no open registrations at this time.

 Many witchcraft practices are influenced by the traditions of high magick, a ceremonial tradition of magick focused on communion with the divine through the study of correspondences and models of the universe.
 Many of our modern Wiccan ancestors were also ceremonial magicians, and the grimoires of medieval magicians have undoubtedly influenced our own Books of Shadows.

-The year long course fuses material from The Temple of High Witchcraft (required reading) with previously unreleased rituals and meditations, in the form of the Temple’s Book of Shadows.
+The year-long course fuses material from The Temple of High Witchcraft (required reading) and The Temple of High Witchcraft CD Companion (required listening) with previously unreleased rituals and meditations, in the form of the Temple’s Book of Shadows.
 Witchcraft III is the previous requirement.
-Students are expected to complete and turn in all required homework assignments.
+Lessons can vary in size and scope with some months being light and others being more involved.
+Generally one month is given between lessons and you are expected to complete a lesson before receiving the next.

-Students with any issues or questions regarding class material can write directly to the Sagittarius lead minister at firstname.lastname@example.org.
+Students with any issues or questions regarding class material can write directly to the individual teacher of the class.